 6. How will our practice assess the impact of interprofessional care on students, the practice, and/or patients?

 - While UNE evaluates the impact of each of its clinical partners’ IPE activities on student knowledge of and attitudes toward team-based care, you may wish to measure the impact of IPE on practice-specific measures.

 - For more information about IPE evaluation, please contact UNE Research Associate/IPE Evaluator Ruth Dufresne, SM at email@example.com.

 Key elements of successful clinical IPE models

-- Begin with personal/social interprofessional team building time.
-Facilitators and preceptors of IPE teams have found that teams benefit greatly from “get to know you” time prior to working with patients.
+Begin with personal/social interprofessional team building time.
+Facilitators and preceptors of IPE teams have found that teams benefit greatly from “get to know you” time prior to working together with patients.
 This time is important for developing psychological safety for all members of the IPE team and results in improved communication in clinical settings.
 Please see Orientation for Interprofessional Student Teams: Tips for IP Student Team Members for a list of suggested activities.

-UNE’s clinical IPE partners have most experience to date with pairing medical and pharmacy students for care management activities; this student pair, sometimes joined by a social worker, social work student and/or registered nurse, has been effective at two sites in addressing complex patient needs in both office and in-home settings.
-A medical/pharmacy or medical/pharmacy/social work team can have an impact on key quality measures such as high ER use; admissions and re-admissions; medication management; and chronic condition control measures such as BP, LDL and HbA1c.
+UNE’s clinical partners have most experience to date with pairing medical and pharmacy students for care management activities.
+This student pair, joined by a social worker, social work student and/or registered nurse, has been effective at three sites in addressing complex patient needs in both office and in-home settings.
+A medical/pharmacy/social work team can have an impact on key quality measures such as high or inappropriate ER utilization; admissions and readmissions; medication management; and chronic condition management measures such as BP, LDL and HbA1c.

-- IPE workflow development should include well-defined processes for:
+IPE workflow development should include well-defined processes for:

 - Patient identification